 How can this procedure help me?

-Breast Implant Revision is for those who have had past breast augmentation and have either developed problems or are simply unhappy with their final result, This procedure will benefit you if you have previously had implants and;
+Breast Implant Revision is for those who have had past breast augmentation and have either developed problems or are unhappy with their final result.
+This procedure will benefit you if you have previously had implants and;

-- The implant has shifted, rubbed, rippled or wrinkled
+- The implant has moved out of position, or is rippled or wrinkled

 - Are disappointed with implant size, usually undersized